Lions!!!!

 After the hunt, the group effort often degenerates to squabbling over the sharing of the kill, with cubs at the bottom of the pecking order.
 Young lions do not help to hunt until they are about a year old.
 Lions will hunt alone if the opportunity presents itself, and they also steal kills from hyenas or wild dogs.

 Lions have been celebrated throughout history for their courage and strength.
 They once roamed most of Africa and parts of Asia and Europe.
-Today they are found liononly in parts of sub-Saharan Africa, except for one very small population of Asian lions that survives in India's Gir Forest.
+Today they are found only in parts of sub-Saharan Africa, except for one very small population of Asian lions that survives in India's Gir Forest.

 Lions consume a wide variety of prey, from wildebeest, impala, zebra, giraffe, buffalo and wild hogs to sometimes rhinos and hippos.
 They will also feed on smaller animals such as hares, birds and reptiles.
 Lions are also known to attack elephants when food is scarce.